Skip to content

 ToolWhat It MeasuresCostManual Work

-citability.dev scan10 infrastructure signals that predict citation likelihood + crawl accessFree (basic), paid (full AVR)2 minutes
+citability.dev scan18 infrastructure signals that predict citation likelihood + crawl accessFree (basic), paid (full AVR)2 minutes

-Manual API testingActual citation rate: run queries in ChatGPT, Perplexity, and Claude, then count citationsFree~1 hour for 20 queries
+Manual query testingActual citation rate: run queries in ChatGPT, Perplexity, and Claude, then count citationsFree~1 hour for 20 queries

-Browser automationAutomated citation rate measurement via Playwright or the OpenAI/Anthropic API with web searchFree (self-hosted)Setup: 4–8 hours
+Browser automationSelf-hosted citation measurement via Playwright or the OpenAI/Anthropic API with web searchFree (self-hosted)Setup: 4–8 hours

 Step 1: Define Your Topic Query Set#